taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 end
 ```

-There are a few modules that we will create to implement Guardian in our app, so I created an auth directory inside of the web directory to house these modules.

 Let's breakdown what's going on inside of the implementation module.
 There are two callback functions that are required to correctly implement Guardian, these are the subject_for_token/2 and resource_from_claims/2 functions.

 The subject_for_token/2 is used to encode the resource into a token as the subject, in our case it will be the user id.
 This function will receive the resource that we want to encode into a token and a set of claims, we won't be using the claims so we can signify that it won't be used by prefixing that parameter with an underscore.
 We should store a value that will be useful in getting the related resource later on, so something like a unique id for the resource will be perfect.